WSMT

-WSMT (1050 AM, "Solid Gospel AM 1050") is a radio station broadcasting a Southern Gospel music format.
+WSMT (1050 AM, "105.5 The One") is a radio station broadcasting a Contemporary Christian music format.
 Licensed to Sparta, Tennessee, United States, the station serves the Cookeville area.
 The station is currently owned by Peg Broadcasting, LLC and features programming from Salem Radio Network.

+On December 26, 2025, WSMT changed their format from southern gospel to contemporary Christian, branded as "105.5 The One".